cumulus-digital/cmls-player/README.md

 ## Player Events

-* `cmls-player-stream-start` Fired when live streaming begins.
+* `cmls-player:stream-start` Fired when live streaming begins.
-* `cmls-player-stream-stop` Fired when stream stops.
+* `cmls-player:stream-stop` Fired when stream stops.
-* `cmls-player-stream-status` Fired on status changes from the SDK.
+* `cmls-player:stream-status` Fired on status changes from the SDK.
-* `cmls-player-stream-error` Fired when an error occurs in the streaming SDK.
+* `cmls-player:stream-error` Fired when an error occurs in the streaming SDK.
-* `cmls-player-cue-point` Fired on cue point changes, event detail includes the new cue point.
+* `cmls-player:cue-point` Fired on cue point changes, event detail includes the new cue point.
-* `cmls-player-preroll-start` Fired when preroll begins playing.
+* `cmls-player:preroll-start` Fired when preroll begins playing.
-* `cmls-player-preroll-end` Fired when preroll ends (both successfully and on error).
+* `cmls-player:preroll-end` Fired when preroll ends (both successfully and on error).

 ## Framer Events

-* `cmls-player-iframe-created` Fired when the main window iframe is first created.
+* `cmls-framer:iframe-created` Fired when the main window iframe is first created.
-* `cmls-player-iframe-state` Fired when the iframe's state (title, url) changes.
+* `cmls-framer:iframe-state` Fired when the iframe's state (title, url) changes.

 # Global API